Squirrelbear/Honours-BCI-and-Kinect-Game/README.md

 - ([Youtube Demo](https://youtu.be/CxklsQ8ch8A))

 The paper from this work in iTagPaper.pdf was presented at a 2013 iTag coference.
 The slides were shared for all presentations at the conference via slideshare.
-My supervisor went to the conference to present papers on behalf of multiple peers in Nottingham, United Kingdom in October 2013. ([Conference Slides](https://www.slideshare.net/iTAG_conf?utm_campaign=profiletracking&utm_medium=sssite&utm_source=ssslideview))
+My supervisor went to the conference to present papers on behalf of multiple peers in Nottingham, United Kingdom in October 2013. ([Presentation Slides](https://www.slideshare.net/iTAG_conf/evaluation-of-a-natural-user-interaction-gameplay-system-using-the-microsoft-kinect-augmented-with-noninvasive-brain-computer-interfaces))

 # Required SDKs/Runtimes